KevinDockx/StreamExtensions/README.md

 # Stream Extensions
 A set of helper extension methods for working with streams.
 Particularly useful for interaction with an API through HttpClient.
-Includes 24 extension methods in total (sync & async where it makes sense, generic & non-generic) like `SerializeAndWriteToJsonAsync<T>`, `SerializeAndWriteToJson` and `ReadAndDeserializeFromJson<T>`.
+Includes 24 extension methods in total (sync & async where it makes sense, generic & non-generic) like `SerializeToJsonAndWriteAsync<T>`, `SerializeToJsonAndWrite` and `ReadAndDeserializeFromJson<T>`.

 # Installation (NuGet)